cacheflowe/ctd-creative-coding/classes/class-14-presentation.md

 ## 📋 Presentations

 * Present your final project
-* Final versions should be uploaded to Canvas by Fri, Dec 9th
+* Final versions should be uploaded to Canvas by Sat, Dec 16th

 ## 📝 Final Project Guidelines